ucbiyyq/ucbiyyq-w210-jcgy/README.md

 ## Overall Architecture

-It is a clean and simple 3-tier architecture, The user interacts with input UI to type in the query in plain text format, and it passes to the parser through the backend interface.
-Based on the user option, either the TF-IDF or BERT model is being built based on the data files with feature engineering done.
+It is a clean and simple 3-tier architecture.
+The user interacts with input UI to type in the query in plaintext format, and it passes to the parser through the backend interface.
+Based on the user option selected, either the TF-IDF or BERT model is being built based on the data files with feature engineering done.
 Our data files were preprocessed from the Stack Overflow archives.
-With the tokens and the model ready, the recommendations for query will be predicted and passed back to the frontend for output UI to be presented to the user.
+With the tokens and the model ready, the predicted recommendations for user's query will be passed back to the frontend for output UI to present to the user.

 ![Architecture](docs/img/portfolio/1.png)